Nodes, Branches and Loops of a Circuiton 24/2/2012 & Updated on 13/8/2018

 Branch of Electric CircuitThe elements connected to an electric circuit is generally two terminal element.
 When, one circuit element is connected to the circuit, it connects itself through both of its terminals, to be a part of a closed path.

 Any of the circuit elements, when connected to the circuit, it is definitely connected between two nodes of the circuit.
+When an element exists between two nodes, the path from one node to another through this element is called branch of the circuit.

 Loops in Electric CircuitAn electric circuit has numbers of nodes.
 If one starts from one node and after going through a set of nodes returns to same starting node without crossing any of the intermediate node twice, he has travels through one loop of the circuit.